 Students are covered by the University of Washington's liability insurance policy while they are engaged in practicum so long as they are registered in a practicum course for credit and are practicing within the scope of the practicum (e.g., following program and practicum requirements and adhering to APA/ACA ethical codes and any ethical codes specific to the practicum site).
-Furthermore, practicum sites also carry their own liability insurance that covers students working in practicum, \$1 million per occurrence and \$3 million annual aggregate.
+Furthermore, practicum sites also carry their own liability insurance that covers students working in practicum (\$1 million per occurrence and \$3 million annual aggregate.).
+Students do not need to purchase personal liability coverage while they are at practicum.
+Any questions about this should be directed to the Associate Director of Clinical Training and Community Engagement.